Successive governments have increased the age at which we can get our hands on the state pension.

 When can I claim the state pension?

 You can claim state pension when you reach the state pension age.
-For men, this is currently 65 and for women it is around 64, increasing to 65 by November 2018.
+For men and women, this is currently 65, increasing to 66 by October 2020.

-The state pension age looks set to rise again to age 68 between 2037 and 2039, although the revised timetable hasn't been confirmed.
+The age at which you're eligible for the state pension looks set to increase again to age 68 between 2037 and 2039, although the revised timetable hasn't been confirmed.

 State pension age calculator